Graduate Studies

 Change of Grade

 When an error has been made in computing a student’s final grade, the reported grade may be changed by the instructor.
-The student may initiate the procedure for the change by contacting the instructor.
 The change should be reported to the School of Graduate Studies no later than the end of the third week of the next semester.
-The form for requesting a change of grade can be obtained from the department chair.
-The department chair and academic dean countersign the form for information purposes only and forward it to the School of Graduate Studies.
-After the change of grade has been approved by the School of Graduate Studies, copies will be sent to the Office of the Registrar.
+The form for requesting a change of grade is initiated by the instructor of record and can be obtained on the Registrar’s website.
+The director/department chair is then responsible for forwarding it to the School of Graduate Studies with their approval/denial.
+After the change of grade request has been approved by the School of Graduate Studies, the Office of the Registrar will change the student’s permanent record.

 Change of Status or Program